D'Aundre Pryce-Pierre

 Deciding on who we're designing for

-During this exercise, I had the participants identify who is our desired target audiences were and what might be some of their motives/objectives and what kind of services could we provide them.
+For the last exercise, I had the participants identify who our desired target audiences were (almost like personas), what might be some of their motives/objectives and what kind of solutions could we provide them.
+The team had decided to focus catering the company two demographics: Prospective Employees & Small-Medium Sized Businesses.

 Client Persona